CopterExpress/clover/docs/en/arduino.md

 # Controlling the copter from Arduino

-For interaction with ROS topics and services on a Raspberry Pi, you can use the [rosserial_arduino] library (http://wiki.ros.org/rosserial_arduino).
-This library is pre-installed on [a Raspberry Pi image] (microsd_images.md).
+For interaction with ROS topics and services on a Raspberry Pi, you can use the [rosserial_arduino](http://wiki.ros.org/rosserial_arduino) library.
+This library is pre-installed on [a Raspberry Pi image](microsd_images.md).

 The main tutorial for rosserial: http://wiki.ros.org/rosserial_arduino/Tutorials